OpenTTD/OpenGFX/docs/README.md

 On Mac: Install the developers tools and get NML from the source mentioned above.
 On OSX GIMP is not found in the path, if you installed the app package as supplied from the GIMP's project page.
 You can add that to your search path if you link the binary:
 `sudo ln /Applications/Gimp.app/Contents/Resources/bin/gimp /usr/local/bin/gimp`
-It requires the X-enironment to be running.
+It requires the X-environment to be running.

 Once all tools are installed, get a checkout of the repository and you can build OpenGFX using make.
 The following targets are available:
 - `all`: builds all grfs and the obg file